 Junior golfers love to putt.
 They can spend long, happy hours on the practice green putting - by themselves, in groups having putting competitions .... it doesn't matter, because putting a golf ball into a hole gives a wonderful little 'rush' no matter if you're a beginner golfer or a pro.
-In this article we discuss kids putters, what to consider in choosing a kids putter and if regular adult putters are ok for juniors to use.
+While juniors do not necessarily need a "kids putter" sometimes it is the best choice.

 Long, happy hours on a practice green does not, of course, necessarily translate to your junior golfer becoming a great putter.
 There are a lot of psychological and physiological aspects that make great putters.
 The correct equipment can be helpful too, as technological advances are made every day.

 There is no similarity between golf and putting; they are two different games, one played in the air, and the other on the ground.

 Technique and attitude aside, there are a few factors that should be considered when choosing a putter for your junior golfer.
 The primary factors are length, weight, style, and the look and feel of the putter.

 In general, it is not necessary for kids (other than very young kids such as those younger than say 6 years old) to use a junior specific putter although many parents do prefer them as they are usually cheaper than a new adult putter (see below for more on these putters).
 Adult putters that have been resized and re-gripped usually work just fine as long as the putter does not have an abnormally heavy head weight.

 For toddlers we high recommend the US Kids First Club - see more at this article: Best Toddler Golf Clubs.

 In addition, many kids golf sets will come with a putter.
 For a complete list as well as review and ratings of all kids golf sets currently on the market refer to this article: Best Kids Golf Clubs.